recski/brise-plandok/brise_plandok/stat/docs/ANNOTATOR_PERFORMANCE_MOD.md

-# Annotator statistics - Modality
+# Annotator performance - Modality
 This statistics is calculated without the sentences with a segmentation error.
 ## Annotator 01
 ### All sentences